 Deep interests that present at an early age often stay with us throughout life, says Susan Newman, Ph.D., a social psychologist from the New York metro area who blogs for Psychology Today.

 At the same time, expect some fluctuation in the interests of teenagers.
 “It’s not uncommon for a passion to dwindle during the teen years due to social and academic pressures, but that interest could very well reignite at a later stage,” says Newman.

-How To Find Your Passion In Life
+Finding Your Passion In Life

-So how to find your passion in life?
+So how do you find your passion in life?
 Parents can’t do this for their teenagers.
 Parents can be patient and supportive without going overboard.
 Newman advises parents to resist the urge to schedule more lessons, buy more equipment, or line up a mentor unless the child is truly engaged.
 “We run the risk of burning them out when we do this,” she asserts.

 In Svenson’s case, he feels his parents struck the right balance.

 “My parents were super supportive, but it was mostly me driving it,” says Svenson.
 Though his parents had some misgivings about his narrow choice of a career path, they never sought to change his trajectory.

 Now, on a daily basis, Svenson gets to do what he loves—research bugs and share his passion with museum-goers.
 “Everyone starts out as a scientist,” he observes.
 As a museum curator, he loves the thrill of helping to answer the same “who, what, where, and why” questions he had as a kid.